Become a Registered Pet Partners Therapy Animal Team

 Carefully review the criteria for prospective therapy animals and handlers on the Pet Partners website:

-While all elements of the Program Requirements are important, here we would like to point out a few which have been key in excluding individuals from participation.
+While all elements of the Program Requirements are important, I would like to point out a few which have been key in excluding individuals from participation.

 1. Species: Pet Partners accepts dogs (any breed), cats, birds, guinea pigs, pot-bellied pigs, rabbits, horses, llamas, alpacas and rats.